|

 2002: Growing interest in HSQLDB resulted in more and more enhancements and new features submitted to the project.
 Development continued for the next 12 months and the next version, 1.7.0, was released with major new functionality, especially Text tables.
 Version 1.7.1 followed in October with further enhancements.
 Many old bugs inherited from Hypersonic SQL were fixed in these versions.

 2003-2004: Work on version 1.7.2 continued until July 2004 when 1.7.2 was finally released after extensive testing.
 Features such as compiled prepared statements, cascading deletes and updates where introduced.
 We continued to fix reported bugs against 1.7.2 and released 10 revisions of the engine.
 Thomas Mueller, the author of Hypersonic SQL, made a welcome reappearance in 2004 for a short period and submitted enhancements to NULL handling.
-We released this works in version 1.7.3.
+We released version 1.7.3 in 2004.

 2004-2005: Simultaneous development on the next version, now designated as 1.8.0, was carried out in the second half of 2004.
 We introduced changes made by Ocke Janssen for OpenOffice.org integration.
 We also rewrote the whole area of code that controls persistence and handles memory caching of disk based rows.
 This made HSQLDB yet more resilient and capable of handling huge tables.
 Several important new features were also developed, including database schemata, roles and new SQL features.
 The first release of 1.8.0 came out in July 2005.
 In the process leading to 1.8.0 the code was modularized, all internal functionality was reviewed or rewritten and regression test coverage of various features were greatly improved.
-Version 1.8 has undergone regular bug fixes and improvements since its release.
-The latest version of 1.8.x was released in 2010.
+Version 1.8 had regular bug fixes and improvements from its release until the last version 1.8.10 was released in 2010.

 1.7.2 release 2004